Texting with Otabek, when it first happens, is fortunately not something anyone bothers to comment on.

 They end up at a restaurant, tucked away in a corner because they didn't think to order a table beforehand.
 Yuri's the youngest of the group and he can never quite forget that fact.
 They order alcohol and groan about adult stuff as though he does not know a thing or two about having to pay bills.

-He deliberately sit on the far end of the bench, squished in between the wall and Otabek, pulling out his phone while they wait for their door.
+He deliberately sit on the far end of the bench, squished in between the wall and Otabek, pulling out his phone while they wait for their food.
 He's stuffed one of his earbuds into Otabek's ear to show him a song he's been listening to on repeat, wondering whether he should use it for next year's program and Otabek leans closer as they watch the music video together.

 “It's a good song,” Otabek agrees but there is something off about the way he says it.